Ko te Ngawha te kanohi o te taonga, engari ko tona whatumanawa, ko tona mana hauora, no raro

 Ngawha is the eye of the taonga, but its heart, its life giving power, lies beneath (the surface)

 The Ngawha Springs are iconic to the Ngapuhi iwi.
-They are culturally significant to the whole iwi and have a rich social, environmental and political history.
+They are culturally significant and have a rich social, environmental and political history.
 The Parahirahi Ngawha Waiariki Trust as kaitiaki has a responsibility to ensure that the springs are maintained and developed so that future generations can enjoy their healing waters.

 Maori history tells how these hot springs are connected to the volcanoes in Hawaii thus supporting the genealogical Polynesian connections throughout the Pacific.